 The Next Great Breakthroughs

-I believe the next significant breakthroughs in training and racing will happen by improving how we customize training to the individual's unique needs.
+The next significant breakthroughs in training and racing will happen by improving how we customize training to the individual's unique needs.

 How many people fail to reach their God-given potential because of standardized training?

 Standardized training is sometimes a good approach if your goal is to complete a race.
 However, it is not the best approach if you are going after your potential.

 Fortunately, there is a better way to reach your full potential.
 That way is the customization approach.